preload preload preload preload

 Anthropologists and sociologists define culture as “Ways of Living “, built up by a group of human beings, which are transmitted from one generation to another.
 A culture acts out its ways of living in the context of social institutions, including family, educational, religious, governmental, and business institutions.
-Culture includes both conscious and unconscious values, ideas, attitudes, and symbols that shape human behaviour and that are transmitted from one generation to the next.
+Culture includes both conscious and unconscious values, ideas, attitudes, and symbols that shape human behavior and that are transmitted from one generation to the next.
 In this sense, culture does not include one-time solutions to unique problems, or passing fads and styles.
-As defined by organizational anthropologist Geert Hofstede, culture is “the collective programming of the mind that distinguishes the members of one category of people from those of another”.

 In addition to agreeing that culture is learned, not innate, most anthropologists share two additional views.
 First, all faces of culture are interrelated: Influence or change one aspect of a culture and everything else is affected.
 Second, because it is shared by the members of a group, culture defines the boundaries between different groups.